Mets minor league rankings

 AGE: 20 | DRAFTED: 1st round (2012)

 Possesses raw athleticism, but eye is below average at the plate.
-Power is developing; Had 20 extra-base hits in 390 at-bats during his first two seasons but has 27 extra-base hits in 283 at-bats this year.
+Power is developing; Had 20 extra-base hits in 390 at-bats during his first two seasons but has 27 extra-base hits in 301 at-bats this year.
+In a 5-for-37 (.135) slump in his last 10 games with no extra-base hits.

 AGE: 24 | DRAFTED: 25th round (2012)